Kaori61/project-demo/README.md

 ## Project Plan
 * Data collection
 * Data Cleaning
 * Data Analysis
 * Hypothesis Testing
 * Insight generation
 * Reporting

-* How was the data managed throughout the collection, processing, analysis and interpretation steps?
-* Why did you choose the research methodologies you used?
+I chose these methods to follow a logical step by step approach.
+Started with data collection to gather relevant information, data cleaning to handle any incinsistency in the data and prepared for analysis.
+Analysed data to explore patterns then tested hypothesis to validate assumptions.
+Generated insight based on the results.
+By following these steps, I could understand the dataset better and generate insights based on the findings.

 ## The rationale to map the business requirements to the Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations